CURRICULUM & SPEAKERS

 “God saw everything that he had made, and indeed, it was very good.”
 (Genesis 1:31)

-3. How do we “form the formators” on questions of sexuality and sexual difference in today’s Canadian society?
+How can we influence various educational systems and teachers on questions of sexuality and sexual difference in today’s Canadian society?

 MONTH 8: